ruchisahota/gaia/v1/doc/documentation.md

 #### `token (string)`

-Token is the token to use to check api authentication
+Token is the token to use to check api authentication.

 | Characteristics | Value  |
 | -               | -:     |